shosaco/vistime/README.md

 ## 7. Customization
 The function `plotly_build` turns your plot into a list.
 You can then use the function `str` to explore the structure of your plot.
 You can even manipulate all the elements there.

-**The secret is to first create a simple Plotly example yourself, turning it into a list (using `plotly_build`) and exploring the resulting list regarding the naming of the relevant attributes.
-Then manipulate or create them in your vistime example accordingly.**
+The key is to first create a **simple Plotly example** yourself, turning it into a list (using `plotly_build`) and **exploring the resulting list** regarding the naming of the relevant attributes.
+Then manipulate or create them in your vistime example accordingly.
+Below are some examples of common solutions.

 ### Ex1: Changing x-axis tick font size
 The following example creates the presidents example and manipulates the font size of the x axis ticks: